-The root user (or any user with administrator rights) can change the root password and configure how the root user will receive alert messages.
-Users with administrative rights can change all configuration settings except for the root user name.
+Any user with admin privileges can change any device settings and any user's settings including any passwords.
+Users with admin privileges can change all configuration settings except for the root user name.

-Users with user rights can see the current readings of monitored items, change their own passwords, configure alerts, configure the Smart Alert, and view Data and Event Logs.
+Users with Operator privileges can see the current readings of monitored items, configure alerts, configure the Smart Alert, and view Data and Event Logs.